kelseybrianne/notes/README.md

 ## Description

 Take Note is an application that allows users to write and save notes.
 Once saved, each note is displayed on the left-hand side of the webpage and stored and saved into a database, which means it can be accessed at anytime from any browser.
+Each note can also be deleted via the trash icon displayed next to the note title.
 View the deployed application [here](https://take-note-express.herokuapp.com/).

 ![Screenshot of index.html](./public/assets/indexhtml.png)
 ![Screenshot of notes.html](./public/assets/noteshtml.png)